pootiney/Game-Design-face-emotion-recognition-autism/README.md

 This level has two parts.

-1. puzzle:
+1. Puzzle:

-     user put different parts of an image next to each other and the final picture is a face
+     User put different parts of an image next to each other and the final picture is a face.

 2. Drag and Drop:

-     user drag different parts of the face and drop them in correct part of face
+     User drag different parts of the face and drop them in correct part of face

 for the first part I just tore apart the original image.